 We begin accepting applications for Kindergarten in January.
 We ask interested families to fill out the Blue Rock School Application Form and return it to us along with the $50 application fee and the Transcript Release Form with your signature.
 We will then request your child’s nursery school teacher to fill out our Teacher Recommendation Form and send it directly back to Blue Rock School.
-All paperwork is due in to Blue Rock by Friday, March 8, 2013.
-Kindergarten applicants will be invited to attend our Kindergarten Day, which is scheduled for Saturday, March 16, 2013.
+All paperwork is due in to Blue Rock by Thursday, March 1, 2018.
+Kindergarten applicants will be invited to attend our Kindergarten Day, which is scheduled for Saturday, March 10, 2018 from 10AM-12PM (for kindergarten applicants only).
 This event is a wonderful opportunity for Kindergarten applicants to meet each other, to see the classroom, and to spend a couple of hours enjoying some fun activities together.
 The teachers will use this time to get to know the children and determine if Blue Rock School is a good match for each child.
 We have 12 spaces in our kindergarten class each year and will form a waiting pool of interested applicants once this class is full.
+Children applying to Blue Rock School for kindergarten must turn 5 years old by September 1st.

 1st – 8th Grade Applicants